thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Ability to sell non-unlocked guns and items at arms dealer store
 - Initial Player Money mission parameter
 - Defeat faction mission parameter - rebels could defeat any enemy faction altogether by capturing their last outpost so they will be no longer active on the field and launch any attack on rebels, enabled by default
-- Chance for oversized garrison - if aggro is high, there is a chance that garrison will be more populated and better armed
+- Chance for oversized garrison - if aggro is high, there is a chance that garrison will be more populated
 - Rocket Camera (Game Options)
 - Tune weather and fog options (Environment tab in commander menu)
-- .sqfc bytecode support where possible (may lead to faster loading times and function execution in some situations)
+- .sqfc bytecode support where possible (may lead to faster loading times and function execution in some circumstances)
+- (CUP) BAF faction mission variant (mission parameters)
+- (CUP) USAF faction mission variant (mission parameters)
 - (CUP, RHS) Additional vehicle categories in Vehicle Black Market

 ### Changes